 Note: There is currently a high surf advisory until 10 pm on December 30, make sure to check weather conditions before heading to the beach to unsure you stay safe.

 For many, New Year’s Day means sleeping in a nursing a hangover, but other people decide to start the year on a different, colder note.
 The annual New Year’s Day Polar plunge is back for 2024 if you want to brave the cold what at Ocean Beach.
 After the refreshing (or freezing) plunge, you can warm up at the annual after party hosted by The Riptide bar in SF’s Outer Sunset neighborhood at 12pm on January 1st at Ocean Beach and Taraval Street.

 New Year’s traditions range from eating grapes at midnight to infamous polar plunges.
 Many SF residents stay far away from the beach and opt to be cozy and warm New Year’s Day while others love the tradition and honor it every year.

-Polar bear swims, as this type of cold water swimming is known, have been a popular New Years’ Day tradition for over nearly 120 years.
+Plunging in cold water, known affectionately as polar bear swims have been around for decades.
 The first-documented New Years’ Day plunge took place in 1904 when a South Boston swim club called the L Street Brownies took a group plunge into Dorchester Bay.
 Today, you’ll find local polar bear swims on every continent, including Antarctica.